arpit6232/Embedded_Systems_MMA8451Q/README.md

 - <b>sysclock.c - Instantiation and functionalities for system clock based on MCG</b>
 - <b>systick.h - Header File for Mangement of Sytick Timer and Interrupt </b>
 - <b>systick.c - Sytick Timer every millisecond and Intrrupt </b>
+- <b>queue.h - Header file which contains the function prototypes and enumerators needed for queue.c<b>
+- <b>queue.c - The main script for instantiating and testing a Circular Buffer based Queue <b>
+- <b>test_queue.h - Header file which contains the function prototypes and enumerators needed for test_queue.h <b>
+- <b>test_queue.c - Function prototypes and enumerators needed for test_queue.h <b>
+- <b>UART.h - Header file which contains the function prototypes and enumerators needed for UART.c
+- <b>UART.c - The main script for instantiating UART functionalities and handling Interfacing with the user

 ## Project Comments